prof18/marcogomiero.com/content/talks/2023/adopt-compose-safely-droidcon-berlin.md

 location: "droidcon Berlin"
 performDate: 2023-07-05
 eventUrl: https://berlin.droidcon.com/marco-gomiero
-abstract: "If you want to start adopting Jetpack Compose in an existing, large codebase worked on by multiple teams, you can’t just add the dependency and start creating composables right away.
+summary: "If you want to start adopting Jetpack Compose in an existing, large codebase worked on by multiple teams, you can’t just add the dependency and start creating composables right away.
 In such projects, there are already established conventions and architectural decisions that such a revolutionary change might disrupt.
 <br><br>
 In this talk, we will share our journey of integrating Compose into the TIER app while offering practical tips for tackling common challenges that arise when working with large-scale codebases, like:
 <br><br>